AdobeDocs/experience-manager-65.en/help/sites-administering/audit-user-management-operations.md

 ---
-title: How to Audit User Management Operations in AEM
+title: How to Audit User Management Operations in Adobe Experience Manager
-seo-title: How to Audit User Management Operations in AEM
-description: Learn how to audit User Management Operations in AEM.
+description: Learn how to audit User Management Operations in Adobe Experience Manager.
-seo-description: Learn how to audit User Management Operations in AEM.
-uuid: 9d177afb-172c-4858-a678-254c97cfa472
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: Security
 content-type: reference
-discoiquuid: ba6a56e5-b91c-4779-9154-d4300b2827f8
 docset: aem65
 exl-id: 7a4406c9-2f98-4bf8-b32c-1ec1e7ff36f0
 feature: Operations
 ---
-# How to Audit User Management Operations in AEM{#how-to-audit-user-management-operations-in-aem}
+# How to Audit User Management Operations in Adobe Experience Manager (AEM) {#how-to-audit-user-management-operations-in-aem}

 ## Introduction {#introduction}

-AEM has introduced the ability to log permission changes so they can be audited at a later time.
+AEM has introduced the ability to log permission changes so that you can audit them later.

 The enhancement allows for the auditing CRUD (Create, Read, Update, Delete) actions on permissions and group assignments of users.
-More specifically, it will log:
+More specifically, it logs:

 * A new user getting created
 * A user being added to a group
 * Permission changes of an existing user or group

-By default, the entries will be written to the `error.log` file.
+By default, the entries are written to the `error.log` file.
 To make monitoring easier, it is recommended that they be redirected to a separate log file.
 More info on how to do this in the paragraph below.

 ## Redirecting the output to a separate log file {#redirecting-the-output-to-a-separate-log-file}

-In order to redirect the logging output to a separate log file, you'll need to create a new **Apache Sling Logging Logger** configuration.
-We'll use `useraudit.log` as the name of the separate file in the example below.
+To redirect the logging output to a separate log file, create an **Apache Sling Logging Logger** configuration.
+Let's use `useraudit.log` as the name of the separate file in the example below.

 1. Go to the Web Console by browsing to *https://serveraddress:serverport/system/console/configMgr*
 1. Search for **Apache Sling Logging Logger Configuration**.
-Then, press the "+" in the right hand side of the entry to create a new factory configuration.
+Then, press the "+" in the right-hand side of the entry to create a factory configuration.
 1. Create the following configuration:

     * **Log Level:** Information